What You Need to Know:

 - There are more than 25,258 National Safety Code carriers in Alberta operating more than 145,290 commercial vehicles.

-- Tractor-trailers account for 2.0% of the total vehicles in casualty crashes, but 8.6% of the vehicles in fatal crashes (2015).
+- Tractor-trailers were 1.6 per cent of the total vehicles involved in casualty collisions, but 8.4 per cent of the vehicles in fatal crashes (2016).

-- 67.3% of drivers of other vehicles involved in fatal collisions with truck tractors and 42.8% in injury collisions committed a driving error.
-The most common errors were being left of centre, following too closely or violating a stop sign (2011 to 2015).
+- 65.5 per cent of drivers of other vehicles involved in fatal collisions with truck tractors and 42.5 per cent in injury collisions committed a driving error.
+The most common errors were following too closely, being left of centre or violating a stop sign (2012 to 2016).

-- The most common driving errors on the part of the truck tractor driver in casualty collisions were running off the road and following too closely.
+- The most common driving errors on the part of the truck tractor driver in casualty collisions were running off the road and following too closely (2016).